Quadruplet Network with One-Shot Learning for Fast Visual Object Tracking

 Many previous studies focus on the context of the generative models for one-shot learning, which is different from our formulation of the problem as a discriminative task.
 One early approach \cite{fei2006one} uses probabilistic generative models to present object categories and applies a variational Bayesian framework for learning useful information from a handful of training samples.
 In \cite{rezende2016one}, a recurrent spatial attention generative model is proposed to generate images using a variational Bayesian inference.
 Having seen samples once, this method generates a set of diverse samples.

 The most common discriminative approach to one-shot learning is embedding learning, where the goal is to learn an embedding space and then perform classification by applying a simple rule in the embedding space such as finding the nearest-neighbor of an exemplar of a novel category.
-Learning embeddings of objects is to represent each object as a low-dimensional vector.
-It is essential in unsupervised learning and in data preprocessing of supervised learning.
-A typical model for embedding learning is Siamese networks \cite{bromley1993signature}.
-Recently, several techniques \cite{bertinetto2016learning,bertinetto2016fully,hoffer2015deep} are presented to improve the embedding performance.
+A typical model is Siamese network \cite{bromley1993signature}.
+Recently, several techniques \cite{bertinetto2016learning, bertinetto2016fully, hoffer2015deep} are presented to improve the embedding performance.
 In \cite{bertinetto2016learning} a learning-to-learn approach is proposed to determine the shared weights of Siamese network.
 It applies a number of factorizations of the parameters to make the construction feasible.
 In \cite{bertinetto2016fully}, a fully convolutional Siamese network is designed for visual object tracking.
-As an alternative to using pairs in Siamese network, \cite{hoffer2015deep} employs triplets for training by distance comparisons.
+As an alternative to using pairs in Siamese network, Hoffer \textit{et al.} \cite{hoffer2015deep} employs triplets for training by distance comparisons.
 In comparison, our method combines the pairs and triplets for training to take the advantage of the underlying useful connections (e.g. the manifold structure) among samples.